 You get your RSS feed from your podcast host provider.
 Don’t try to host your episodes on your own server, or with a business that doesn’t specifically focus on podcasting- it’s a nightmare.
 Personally, we recommend Megaphone because they are the industry leader when it comes to dynamic advertising- which helps small and medium-sized podcasts make some decent money with their podcast.
 Want to learn more about Megaphone?
 Complete this quick online form, and we’ll schedule a quick demo with you.

 Once you’ve uploaded at least one episode or promo for your podcast, you can publish your RSS feed to different platforms.
-We DO NOT recommend using your podcast host provider to publish your RSS feed for you.
+We DO NOT recommend using your podcast host provider to distribute your RSS feed for you.
 This seems easier, but many of these providers provide different RSS feeds for each site.
 This can be a nightmare if you ever want to leave your current podcast host provider for a new one.

 We always encourage podcasters take a few extra minutes and publish their RSS feeds to these sites on their own.